In Stock

 Wholesale Sales Only

-Enjoy sweet, juicy blackberries—without the thorns!
-The thornless blackberry (Rubus fruticosus) is a self-fertile, long-lasting perennial that thrives in cool, temperate, and arid climates, growing best in full sun or part shade.
-Hardy to frost and easy to grow with just a trellis or support, it delivers a bountiful harvest starting in its second year.
-Best of all, with no thorns to worry about, it’s child-friendly and safe for pets, making it perfect for family gardens.
-Whether eaten fresh, made into jams, or baked into pies, this vigorous, prolific plant will continue to reward you season after season.
-Plant once, and enjoy delicious fruit for years to come—a must-have for any garden!
+Enjoy sweet, juicy blackberries without the thorns!
+The Thornless Blackberry (Rubus fruticosus) is a self-fertile, long-lasting perennial with large, glossy, deep black berries that deliver classic, rich blackberry flavour perfect for fresh eating or cooking.
+It thrives in cool, temperate, and arid climates with defined winters and vigorous spring growth.
+It grows best in full sun or part shade and is hardy to frost.
+Featuring semi-erect, biennial canes that benefit from a simple trellis or support, it delivers a bountiful harvest starting in its second year.
+Best of all, with no thorns to worry about, it is easy to handle, safe for pets and children, and perfect for any garden.
+Whether eaten fresh, made into jams, or baked into pies, this vigorous, prolific plant will continue to reward you for many years.
+Plant once and enjoy delicious fruit for years to come.

 SKU: TCBLATHO001 Category: Tags: ,